Learn

 OPS combines on-base ability with power.
 It's the best single number for "how productive is this hitter."
 Your highest-OPS players should hit 3-4-5.
 Learn more about OPS.

-Rizzler's AI batting order analyzes these stats automatically and suggests lineup configurations with the reasoning behind each slot.
-The AI gets smarter as the season progresses and the sample size grows.
+Rizzler's AI batting order reads your roster's stats and suggests an order you can adjust slot by slot.
+The more games you score, the bigger the sample the suggestions rest on.
 At 13U-14U, importing GameChanger data midseason gives the AI a strong foundation.

 Platoon Considerations at 13U-14U

-At this age, some players start showing splits — they hit differently against left-handed and right-handed pitchers.
-If you're tracking data in Rizzler and have AI stats analysis, you can see these splits develop over the season.
-It's not always worth adjusting the lineup for a matchup at 13U, but it's worth knowing — especially in tournament play.
+At this age, some players start showing splits: they hit differently against left-handed and right-handed pitchers.
+If you're tracking data in Rizzler, AI stats analysis helps you dig into the numbers to see whether real patterns are developing.
+It's not always worth adjusting the lineup for a matchup at 13U, but it's worth knowing, especially in tournament play.

 Balancing Competition and Development

 Even at 13U-14U, the kid hitting 9th today might be your 3-hole hitter by 15U if he's developing.
 Don't lock players into "bottom of the order" identities.
 Rotate the 7-8-9 spots.
-Give developing hitters occasional at-bats in the 5-6 hole to see how they respond to pressure.
-Track their stats by position in the order to see where they perform best.
+Give developing hitters occasional at-bats in the 5-6 hole to see how they respond to pressure, and watch their stats to see where they perform best.

 Frequently Asked Questions